Green and blue is a brand new resort built with a focus on attention to detail.

 Disabled access: Not Possible

 Accepted payment on location: British pounds, euros and US dollars are accepted here as well as Tanzanian shillings, Visa and MasterCard.
-No commission is charged on credit cards.
+There is a 5% surcharge on credit cards.